Dr. Ada Cheng named 2023–2024 Lund-Gill Chair

-The Lund-Gill Chair was established in 2003 to recognize the extraordinary accomplishments of two Dominican Sisters, Candida Lund, OP, and former English professor, Sr. Cyrille Gill, OP.
-Each year, the Lund-Gill Chair in the Rosary College of Arts and Sciences brings to campus an individual of the highest moral and intellectual reputation who can address themes and issues at the heart of the liberal arts and sciences and at the intersections of academia and society.
+The endowed Lund-Gill Chair was established in 2003 to recognize the extraordinary accomplishments of two Dominican Sisters, Candida Lund, OP, and Cyrille Gill, OP.
+The Lund-Gill Chair was created in order to bring to our campus individuals of the highest moral and intellectual reputation who can address themes and issues at the heart of the liberal arts and sciences and at the intersections of academia and society.

 2019–2020: Marion Weedermann, PhD, professor of mathematics at Dominican University

 2018-2019; 2017–2018: Molly J. Giblin, PhD, instructor in the Department of History at the University of Memphis

 2016–2017: Robert Calin-Jageman, PhD, professor of psychology and director of the neuroscience program, Dominican University.

 2015–2016: Sr. M. Paul McCaughey, Archbishop of Chicago's Delegate for School Advancement and Advocacy.

 2014–2015: Ana Castillo, internationally acclaimed creative writer, scholar, editor, and translator.

 2013–2014: Tricia Rose, Director of the Center for the Study of Race and Ethnicity in America at Brown University.

 2012–2013: Christopher Kennedy, Chairman of Joseph P. Kennedy Enterprises.

 2011–2012: Eboo Patel, PhD, founder and the executive director of the Interfaith Youth Core.